-NOAA is a world-leader in understanding and applying the science that underlies the development of comprehensive coupled global Earth System models, and conducting relevant climate change simulations towards achieving NOAA mission goals to understand and predict changes in climate, weather, oceans and coasts.
+NOAA is a world leader in conducting relevant climate change simulations towards achieving NOAA mission goals to understand and predict changes in climate, weather, oceans and coasts.
+NOAA researchers also support the development of comprehensive coupled global Earth system models.
 For the sixth phase of the international Coupled Model Intercomparison Project (CMIP6, Eyring et al., 2016), NOAA developed two state-of-the-art fully-coupled models: an earth system model focusing on increased comprehensiveness (ESM4, Dunne et al., 2020), and a higher resolution but limited comprehensiveness physical climate model (CM4, Held et al., 2019).
-These models have participated in several model intercomparison projects relevant to CDR, including projection scenarios (ScenarioMIP, O'Neill et al., 2016), carbon dioxide removal (CDRMIP, Keller et al., 2018), and quantifying committed climate changes following zero carbon emissions (ZECMIP, Jones et al., 2019).
-These experiments are essential for understanding the implications of CDR for atmospheric CO_2 and climate change in general.
+These models have been included in several model intercomparison projects (MIPs) relevant to CDR, including projection scenarios (ScenarioMIP, O'Neill et al., 2016), CDR (CDRMIP, Keller et al., 2018), and quantifying committed climate changes following zero carbon emissions (ZECMIP, Jones et al., 2019).
+These experiments are essential for understanding the implications of CDR for atmospheric CO2 and climate change in general.

-In addition to leveraging existing CMIP6 simulations for regional to global coupled carbon-climate projections, higher resolution tools could increase process level understanding, detection and attribution, and impact studies in support of potential CDR strategies and associated monitoring and enforcement activities.
-With sufficient resources, NOAA could undertake an extensive suite of fully coupled carbon-climate Earth system modeling sensitivity studies at 0.25 degree ocean resolution and potentially higher resolution models in global ocean only or regional configuration comparing possible sites of 1 GT C / yr) surface ocean alkalinization, 2) artificial upwelling, 3) macroalgae aquaculture, 4) wetland restoration, 5) iron fertilization, and / or 6) deep CO2 injection for their efficacy, associated observational detection / attribution requirements, and potential biogeochemical and ecosystem consequences.
+In addition to leveraging existing CMIP6 simulations for regional- to global-coupled carbon-climate projections, higher resolution tools could increase processlevel understanding, detection and attribution, and impact studies in support of potential CDR strategies and associated monitoring and enforcement activities.
+With sufficient resources, NOAA could undertake an extensive suite of fully coupled carbon-climate Earth system modeling sensitivity studies at 0.25 ° ocean resolution and potentially higher resolution models in global ocean only or regional configuration comparing possible sites of 1 GT C / yr) surface ocean alkalinization,

+2) artificial upwelling, 3) macroalgae aquaculture, 4) wetland restoration, 5) iron fertilization, and / or 6) deep CO_2 injection for their efficacy, associated observational detection / attribution requirements, and potential biogeochemical and ecosystem consequences.
 These proposed activities would provide critical quantification and guidance on the benefits, risks, and monitoring challenges associated with CDR in the Earth system context.

 NOAA extends the ability of its laboratories to develop and offer cutting-edge modeling systems, analysis, and derived products by engaging the broad external community in research, knowledge creation, and product development.
 Research investments through these programs will (a) engage the broad community with simulations planned by NOAA and described above, (b) enable improvements in understanding of CDR techniques and external collaboration for NOAA scientists, and (c) connect CDR activities with other cross-laboratory and cross-Line Office efforts.
 NOAA has funded a broad array of research activities focused on climate projections and model data analysis resulting in actionable products and inputs to efforts such as the National Climate Assessment.
-Similar focused research-to-applications efforts are needed in support of CDR activities.
+Similarly focused research-toapplications efforts are needed in support of CDR activities.